Rhys Ifans

 Rhys Evans in the movie "Human Nature"

-Over the next eight years, the actor added to his filmography such box office hits as "Vanity Fair" (2004), "Hannibal Rising" (2006), "Elizabeth: The Golden Age" (2007), "Mr. Nobody" (2009), and "The Boat That Rocked" (2009).
+Over the following eight years, Evans built an impressive resume with box office hits like "Vanity Fair" (2004), "Hannibal Rising" (2006), "Elizabeth: The Golden Age" (2007), "Mr. Nobody" (2009), and "The Boat That Rocked" (2009).
 For his role in the TV-drama "Not Only But Always," where Rhys played comedian Peter Cook, he won the BAFTA award (2005).

 Rhys Evans in the movie "Vanity Fair"